cvannelli/Data-Structures/README.md

 # Data-Structures

-This repo contains Data Structures created for both course assignment or fun.
+This repo contains Data Structures created for either both course assignment or for fun.
 Most directories include a test for the specific Data Structure as well as a makefile.